S1.3.1

-S1.3.1 Emission spectra and photon emission
+Emission spectra and photon emission

-S1.3.2 Hydrogen emission spectrum and discrete energy levels
+Hydrogen emission spectrum and discrete energy levels

-S1.3.3 Main energy levels and electron capacity
+Main energy levels and electron capacity

-S1.3.4 Sublevels and atomic orbitals
+Sublevels and atomic orbitals

-In a simple practical investigation, a gas discharge tube supplies excited gaseous atoms, and a prism or diffraction grating separates the emitted light.
+In a simple practical investigation, a gas discharge tube provides excited gaseous atoms, and a prism or diffraction grating separates the emitted light.
 Qualitative data include the colours and number of visible lines; quantitative data include measured wavelengths.
 Good records compare observed wavelengths with reference values, often by plotting observed wavelength against accepted wavelength and judging the accuracy from the agreement with a best-fit line.

 A ground state is the lowest-energy state available to an electron in an atom.
 In hydrogen, the electron is in the ground state when it is at the first energy level.
 If it absorbs exactly the right amount of energy, it can jump to a higher level.
 When it drops back down, it emits a photon.
 The photon energy equals the energy gap between the two levels, so each downward transition produces a particular wavelength.

-Hydrogen’s energy levels crowd closer together at higher energies.
-That is why the spectral lines bunch together, or converge, towards the high-frequency end of a series.
-Do not learn the historical series names for IB; learn what the transitions mean.
+At higher energies, the hydrogen energy levels crowd closer together.
+That is why the spectral lines bunch up, or converge, towards the high-frequency end of a series.
+For IB, donât memorise the historical series names; focus on what the transitions mean.

-Transitions that end at the first energy level release relatively large amounts of energy, so their photons are in the ultraviolet region.
+Transitions that end at the first energy level release relatively large amounts of energy, so their photons fall in the ultraviolet region.
 Transitions ending at the second energy level include the visible hydrogen lines.
 The familiar red visible line comes from a smaller drop than the blue-violet lines, so it has a longer wavelength, lower frequency and lower energy.
 Transitions ending at the third energy level release less energy overall and lie in the infrared region.

-When you study emission spectra using gas discharge tubes and prisms, the useful qualitative data are the colours, brightness and order of lines.
+When you study emission spectra with gas discharge tubes and prisms, the useful qualitative data are the colours, brightness and order of lines.
 The useful quantitative data are the wavelengths or frequencies of the lines.
-The instrument extends our senses: the naked eye may report “pink” or “blue-white”, but the spectrum gives a much more precise pattern.
+The instrument extends our senses: the naked eye may report âpinkâ or âblue-whiteâ, but the spectrum gives a much more precise pattern.

-A main energy level can hold a maximum of 2n² electrons, where n is the principal quantum number.
-This gives:
+A main energy level can hold a maximum of

 | Main energy level | Maximum electrons |